quocbaolinux/BenOriginals/README.md

 - 👋 Hi, I’m @BenOriginals
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning grade 7
+- 🌱 I’m currently learning grade 8
-- 💞️ I’m looking to collaborate on no one
+- 💞️ I’m looking to collaborate with no one
 - 📫 How to reach me (I don't care when u come)

 <!---